maxritter/SDC-Semantic-Segmentation/README.md

 In this project, pixels of a road in images are labeled using a Fully Convolutional Network (FCN).
 I started with the VGG16 network and added skip layers, 1x1 convolutions and upsampling to build the FCN.

 This implementation is based on the 2015 paper [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/abs/1605.06211) from UC Berkeley.
 As for the framework, TensorFlow is used.
 The network has been trained on an Amazon p2.xlarge GPU instance with around 11GB of graphic memory.
-The batch size of 48 uses almost everything of that memory and the network is trained for 40 epochs, which takes about an hour.
+The batch size is set to 1 and the network is trained for 10 epochs.
+With those settings, the results are much better than with a larger batch size and a higher number of epochs.

 As regularization, dropout with a drop-rate of 20% is used together with a L2-regularizer for the kernel weights of the decoder convolutions.
 Adam is used as optimizer, because is a good choice for most deep learning projects.
-The loss decreases the most in the first ten epochs.
-Afterwards, it is more like a fine-tuning to get smooth edges for the road pixel labeling, the final loss value is at around 0.02.
+The final loss value is at around 0.05.
 This project was part of term 3 of the Udacity [self-driving car](https://www.udacity.com/drive) nanodegree program.

 Example images: